Tom Sykes looks at the steel, 12-bore shells on the market that are suitable for wildfowling and explains what he looks for in a cartridge

 There is always that in-between ground where you may be presented with high ducks or low geese.
 I am a big fan of 3in shells for flights like these.
 I can have them in the gun and have the confidence to tackle most species that may flight over.
 I use them a lot when shooting on a marsh where we may have low Canadas or high mallard flighting up the river.
 I use 36g No 3s for situations like this.
 I have also been known to stock No1s as well but I use those just for geese.

 Bill Elderkin selects three of the best guns for wildfowling this winter.

-Wildfowling gear has benefitted greatly from advances in materials technology in recent years.
-Decoy bags are now much lighter and…
+Wildfowling kit has benefitted greatly from advances in materials technology in recent years and so we’ve compiled this guide to…

 In my neck of the woods, we flight a lot of pinkfoot geese and need a good hitting shell to kill these birds cleanly.
 I opt for a good 3½in shell, normally a 42g No 1 shot.
 These shells are devastating when put in the right area and have certainly helped me bag my fair share of geese, including the odd triple.
 They are hard hitting but you need to be confident of range estimation as most people struggle with geese, which this is a common problem throughout the UK’s marshes.

 One final thing to mention are chokes.
 I normally have a Kicks High Flyer half choke screwed into my gun.
 This is an American choke designed for steel shot.

 - I have the half and full for most guns but find the half perfect for most situations.